Arc weighted acyclic orientations and variations of degeneracy of graphs

 A {\em leaf block} of a GDP-tree (or Gallai-tree) $G$ is a block $B$ of $G$ which contains at most one cut-vertex of $G$.
 If $B$ contains one cut-vertex $v$ of $G$, then $v$ is called the {\em root} of $B$.
 The other vertices of $B$ are called {\em non-root vertices}.
 If $G$ is 2-connected, then $G$ has a single block and no cut-vertices and $G$ itself is called a leaf block and all vertices of $G$ are non-root vertices.

 \begin{obs} For $Q \in \mathcal{Q}$ and $i \in J_{ Q}$, $Q_i$ is a connected induced subgraph of $Q$, and hence is also a GDP-tree.
-Although $Q$ may have a block that is a copy of $K_4$, no block of $Q_i$ is the complete graph $K_4$ (as $K_4$ must have a vertex not visible to vertices of $G_i$), and hence each block of $Q_i$ is either a cycle or a complete graph of order at most $2$ (as $K_3$ is also a cycle).
+Although $Q$ may have a block that is a copy of $K_4$, no block of $Q_i$ is the complete graph $K_4$ (as $K_4$ must have a vertex not visible to vertices of $G_i$), and hence each block of $Q_i$ is either a cycle or a complete graph of order at most $3$.
 If $B$ is a leaf block of $Q_i$ and $B$ has a root vertex $z$, then $B-z$ is adjacent to at least two vertices of $G_i$.
-(If $B-z$ is adjacen to at most one vertex $u$ of $G_i$, then $\{u,z\}$ is a cut-set of $G$). \end{obs}
+(If $B-z$ is adjacent to at most one vertex $u$ of $G_i$, then $\{u,z\}$ is a cut-set of $G$). \end{obs}

-Let $H$ be a nice subgraph of $H(G[V_2])$, which exists by Lemma \ref{lem-new1}.
+Let $H$ be a nice subgraph of $\Theta(G[V_2])$, which exists by Lemma \ref{lem-nice}.